andrewmoles2/r-pre-sessional/r-pre-sessional.md

 ## Opening the R Markdown files

-Opening a R Markdown file is very similar to opening a script in R using `File > Open File...`
+Opening a R Markdown file is very similar to opening a script in R using `File > Open File...`.
+R Markdown files have the extension `.Rmd`.

 How to use and work with R Markdown files will be covered in the in-person workshops.